hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

   - A big part of the course is the mathematical basis of linear regression models.
 Don't think I remember a single thing about the content other than it being boring and feeling meaningless to me.

 - **79-104 Global Histories**
   - The topic was genocide and weapons of mass destruction.
 Fairly interesting.
-I enjoyed all three required books: Ordinary Men (Holocaust), Machete Season (Rwanda genocide), and Thirteen Days (the Cuban Missile Crisis).
+I enjoyed all three required books and would recommend them: Ordinary Men (Holocaust), Machete Season (Rwanda genocide), and Thirteen Days (the Cuban Missile Crisis).

 - **(SI Leader) 21-241 Matrices and Linear Transformations**
   - I applied to be an SI leader after my first semester because I wanted to lead 21-127, but I ended up being assigned to 241.